 You can use either of them!

-For frying, potato starch gets crispier than corn starch while corn starch has lighter taste.
+For frying, potato starch gets crispier than cornstarch while cornstarch has a lighter taste.

 4. Deep frying oil